olir/Frankenstein/README.md

 You can use maven to run it with "mvn clean package exec:exec"

 Issues:
-- Currently video input is buggy.
-I'm working on it.
 - The path to ffmpeg (parent of bin) is still hardcoded in de.screenflow.frankenstein.Configuration .
 Good luck ;-)
 - Temporary Video Output is uncompressed and can get very hugh.
 You need to have at least 100GB disk space.
 Developed on a Windows 10 64bit.